AtomicNibble/PulpEngine/README.md

 Adds logic for exporting Models and Animations into the engine's intermediate formats.
 Also supports connecting directly to the AssetServer to streamline the export process.

+## Profiler

+The engine includes two custom built profilers, one that is part of the [job system](Pulp/Common/Threading/JobSystem2.h) and gives a real-time view of the last 16 frames.

+While the [other](tools/Telemetry/Telemetry) is an intrusive profiler designed for long profile sessions with fine grained metrics.

 ## Screenshots

 Some basic images can be seen [here](docs/img/README.md)